 The traditional model of academic publishing is absurd.
 Universities and their faculties invest enormous resources into conducting research.
 They then send the articles away — for free — to academic journals.
 Universities pay those same faculty members to provide more free labor for journals when they act as editors and reviewers of others’ submissions, assessing their quality and publishability.
 Journals then claim copyright over the articles they eventually publish.
 But the most outrageous part is that journals go on to charge our university libraries subscription fees to access the research we worked so hard and paid so much to produce.
 A fairer and more efficient system would make research open and accessible to all.

-Dutch giant Elsevier, a for-profit publisher, has a profit margin of close to $12 million.
+Dutch giant Elsevier, a for-profit publisher received $12 million from the University of California alone in 2018.
 The bargain we academics made with the journals has never been a particularly good deal for our universities.
 But for public universities, whose research has been paid for with public funds, it should be deeply offensive.
 The very idea that we take our precious intellectual products paid for with tax dollars and give them away to corporations who charge our taxpayers again to read them ought to outrage any sensible citizen.

 UC Berkeley is in the business of generating and disseminating knowledge — it is disseminated in both the classroom and throughout the world via academic publishing.
 UC Berkeley faculty members seek the widest distribution for the greatest impact of our work.